Scotty Summers: Early career (1990–1993)

 Trained by Charlie Fulton, Scotty Summers made his professional wrestling debut in 1990.
 Early in his career, he wrestled for Oklahoma promoters Chon Scott and Raymon Downey in the Tulsa-based Central States Wrestling Alliance.
 It was there that he won his first championship title by defeating Annihilator for the CSWA Heavyweight title.
-Summers remained champion after the promotion changed its name to World Wrestling Empire that same year.
+Summers remained champion after the promotion changed its name to World Wrestling Empire (WWE) that same year.
 As its first heavyweight champion, he would continue to wrestle on and off for the WWE throughout his career and reportedly held the WWE Heavyweight title a record 5-times.

 Summers would also make several appearances as a preliminary wrestler in World Championship Wrestling and the World Wrestling Federation during the next two years.
 On August 29, 1990, he wrestled and lost to The Barbarian at the Civic Center in Wheeling, West Virginia; the match would later air on WWF Wrestling Challenge the following month.
 A year later in WCW, Summers teamed with Tommy Angel, Larry Santo and David Isley in a 7-man handicap tag team match against The Four Horsemen (Ric Flair, Barry Windham and Sid Vicious) at the Center Stage Theatre in Atlanta on February 23, 1991.
 Summers' team lost when he was pinned by Vicious after a choke slam.
 Afterwards, Summers and his three teammates were all powerbombed by Vicious and had to be taken out of the ring by medics and carried backstage on stretchers.
 This match was later shown on WCW Saturday Night.